6-BennyLi-9/FTC-Robot-Integration-Client/README.md

 ### Usage & Installation:

-It is recommended that you do not clone the repository directly.
+It is recommended that you do not clone the repository release.
 You can find the .zip package in the distribution, download it, and extract it to the specified directory (i.e., teamcode).

 If you're writing code for an FTC bot for the first time, then we recommend cloning the repository.